How to Think Bigger: For Coaches

 Client: Five.

-Coach: In order to grow your business, would you rather want to serve more clients or serve your current clients more?
+Coach: To grow your business, would you rather want to serve more clients or serve your current clients more?

 Client: Serve more clients.